OutSystems/docs-support/src/troubleshooting/application-lifecycle/api-unable-to-download-code.md

 The wrong permissions level returns a message: `You need permission to access the environment {EnvironmentKey} or the app {ApplicationKey}.`

-## 2. Check if the environment has Non-Production purpose
+## 2 - Check if the environment has Non-Production purpose

 Call the API method that returns the details of the environment.

-Request `GET /environments/{EnvironmentKey}/`
+Request: `GET /environments/{EnvironmentKey}/`

 Response body: